Financial Aid Information

 Specific information about financial aid for graduate students is available at www.hunter.cuny.edu/finaid/gradstudents.
 For financial aid matters please contact the Hunter College Financial Aid Office Directly: email@example.com or (212) 772-4820.

 Students who want to apply for federal and New York State financial aid can complete applications in one online session at www.fafsa.ed.gov.
 In addition, students who want to request a Federal Direct Loan must request the loan online at www.hunter.cuny.edu/finaid/dirloan.html.

 School of Social Work Scholarships

-The Scholarship Office at the Silberman SSW will provide you with information on financing your SSW education.
+The Enrollment and Management Office will provide you with information on financing your education.
 We have several different scholarships that we administer specifically for social work students.
 Applying to these scholarships requires:

-- Submitting an application package which includes an updated resume, SSSW scholarship application form, and an essay by Friday November 11, 2016.
+- Submitting an application package which includes an updated resume, Silberman scholarship application form, and an essay by Friday August 4, 2017.

 - Phyllis and Joseph Caroff Foundation for Health and Mental Health: For students who demonstrate financial need and who are specializing in health and mental health.

 - Hugh Downs Endowment: For students specializing in gerontology.

 - Grants for substitute child care: A limited number of grants may be available to students who demonstrate financial need and who require child care or payment for after-school programs.
 Grants are most often awarded to single parents.